 - Training and conference facilities

-It will become a popular destination in Doncaster's Civic and Cultural Quarter which can be enjoyed by all residents, businesses and visitors.
+It will be a popular destination in Doncaster's Civic and Cultural Quarter which can be enjoyed by all residents, businesses and visitors.

-Anthony Dillon, managing director of Willmott Dixon in the North said:
+Anthony Dillon, managing director of Willmott Dixon in the North:

 “The Danum Gallery, Library and Museum is our eight project alongside with Doncaster Council, a partnership that has seen more than £40m invested with local businesses so far.
 This really is a building built by, and for, the people of Doncaster, so we’re hugely proud to hand over a cultural hub that will inspire, empower and bring people together.”